Raf Simons Shutters Namesake Label

 The designer’s obsession with mega-shoulders and big proportions appears to be over.
 Instead, there were lots of clean lines, minimal tailored jackets, and skirts paired with bright leggings in primary colors.
 A lineup of romper suits was made from fine-gauge knits, as light as lingerie, or breezy cotton.

-After leaving Dior in 2015, Simons worked at Calvin Klein for three years as chief creative officer.
+After leaving Dior in 2015, Simons joined Calvin Klein a year later and served as chief creative officer there for three years.
 He left the fashion brand in December 2018 after tension grew between him and PVH Corp., Calvin Klein’s parent company.

-Emanuel Chirico, chairman and chief executive officer of PVH Corp at the time said in rather blunt terms on the company’s earnings call that the reimagined Calvin Klein — under Simons’ direction — is not working.
+At the time, Emanuel Chirico, chairman and CEO of PVH Corp said, in rather blunt terms on the company’s earnings call, that the reimagined Calvin Klein — under Simons’ direction — was not working.

 In November 2019, Simons made his first public appearance after leaving Calvin Klein at a fashion conference in Antwerp.